 So what went wrong?

 Well, probably this controversy gave them good reasons.
-If I start questioning the MVP Leads, I am on my way out.
+Yes, I accused the MVP Lead of discrimination.
+I spoke about racism.
+I questioned a few white folks in the SQL Community.
+I highlighted favoritism.
+So, if I start questioning the MVP Leads, I am on my way out.
 I dared to question the bosses and paid a price.
 But no love lost, I am not mellowing down a bit.
 I raised my voice and am not mincing a word here.
 Totally contended.

 But another part of me tells me to let it go for multiple reasons: